raspberrypilearning/google-fonts/en/step_1.md

 --- /code ---

+--- /task ---

-You have imported the fonts that you need from the Google Font library.
-You now need to add in the correct CSS so that the web browser knows when to use this font.
+You need to add in the correct CSS so that the web browser knows when to use this font.

+--- task ---

-Go to your `default.css` file and find the `header-font` and `title-font` variables.
+Go to your `default.css` file and find the font variables (it may also be the file containing the colour palette you have chosen, for example `fiesta.css`).

-**Replace** the current font `Verdana, sans-serif;` with the relevant options for your chosen font.
+Add (or replace) the code for your chosen font.
 In our example, we use `Bangers, cursive;`.

-Go to your CSS colour palette file.
-This will be `default.css` or the file containing the colour palette you have chosen (for example `fiesta.css`).

-Find the `header-font` , `title-font`, and `quote-font` variables.

-**Replace** the current font options.

 --- code ---
 ---